Introduction

 3. Chapter 19: Launch Strategy

-4. Companion: Pitch Deck, Tokenomics Detail
+4. Companion: Tokenomics Detail

 For someone doing security review / audit: